mathsman5133/coc.py/docs/api.rst

 API Reference
 ==============

-The following section outlines the API of coc.py
+The following section outlines the API Reference of coc.py

 Client